 If you don’t… don’t sweat it.
 As I stated earlier, there’s nothing wrong with swinging your swing.
 You just have to ensure it’s something you can rely on.
 Getting your golf instruction online can help with that!

 It shouldn’t be a surprise that if you want to make a drastic change, you have to dedicate a lot of time towards committing it to muscle memory.
-Doesn’t matter if we’re talking about lifestyle changes or golf swing changes; they both require a huge investment of your time.
+Doesn’t matter if we’re talking about lifestyle changes or golf swing changes; they both require a huge investment of your time and energy.

 With online lessons, there’s one key factor you need to consider: feedback.